There appears to be a tie between chemotherapy and the cognitive processes of the brain |

 5 Suggestions to Help You Cope With Chemo Brain

 As a result of the challenges brought on by chemo brain, it is not surprising that many people are unable to cope like they used to - and begin to feel anxious and depressed.
 In my experience, the changes were subtle and not that noticeable to an outsider, but very evident and upsetting to me.
 A real blow to one's self-esteem.
-Here are some of my strategies to try and overcome these challenges.
+Here are some of my strategies to try and overcome these challenges.5 simple suggestions to help you cope with chemo fog:

 Treatment is Available For Ongoing Cognitive Problems Experienced After Receiving Chemotherapy